By: Susan Dugdale | Last modified: 08-05-2023

 In short, any speech, either impromptu or painstakingly crafted, given to acknowledge a person, an achievement, or an event belongs here.

-You'll find preparation guidelines, as well as examples of many special occasion speeches on this site.
+You'll find preparation guidelines, as well as examples of many special occasion speeches on my site.

 How to prepare:

 Because speakers and their speeches are unique, (different content, purposes, and audiences...), the four types often overlap.
-While a speech is generally based on a principal type it might have a few of the features belonging to any of the others.
+While a speech is generally based on one principal type it might also have a few of the features belonging to any of the others.

 For example, a speech may be mainly informative but to add interest, the speaker has used elements like a demonstration of some sort, persuasive language and the brand of familiar humor common in a special occasion speech where everybody knows each other well.

 The result is an informative 'plus' type of speech.
 A hybrid!
 It's a speech that could easily be given by a long serving in-house company trainer to introduce and explain a new work process to employees.